Blog > Articles > Food & beverage

 With their digital savviness and the virtual world at their fingertips, Gen Z is much more likely to be aware of and try different food trends.

-Of those we polled, 84% have tried at least one food trend in the last year with dairy alternatives being the most popular (38.1%), with women trying this at a significantly higher rate than men (44.1% women vs 31.9% men).
+Of those we polled, 86% have tried at least one food trend in the last year.
+Dairy alternatives are the most popular (35%), with women trying them at a significantly higher rate than men (40% vs. 30%).
+Followed by local and organic foods (33%).

-Other top trends were functional foods or drinks (e.g. foods with added health benefits like probiotics, adaptogens) which 1 in 3 tried in the last year and meal kits and delivery services (22.8%).
+Another top trend was functional foods and drinks (e.g., foods with added health benefits like probiotics and adaptogens), which nearly 1 in 3 (31%) tried in the last year.

 Conscious choices: health, wellness and inclusivity